resources

 1. TRANSIT

-• Support development of multi-modal transportations options, road infrastructure improvements and development of emerging technologies to build a regional system to solve present congestion and address future transit and transportation challenges.
+- Support development of multi-modal transportation options, road infrastructure improvements and development of emerging technologies to build a regional system to solve present congestion and address future transit and transportation challenges.

 We ask the legislature to support development and expansion of public transit services.